-The mission of the Key Biscayne Chamber of Commerce is to is to advance business success and member engagement in the Village of Key Biscayne and beyond, while serving as a comprehensive resource center for local businesses.
+The mission of the Key Biscayne Chamber of Commerce is to advance business success and member engagement in the Village of Key Biscayne and beyond, while serving as a comprehensive resource center for local businesses.

 The Chamber in Action